slowernews/wisdom-tldr/chapters/introduction.md

 - We say we try to get better but if look at your behaviour you’ll see you actually are trying to to stay the same.
 - Focus on financial freedom first.
 Put your happiness before goals.

-> *"Only he who wanders, find new paths."
--- vox populi*

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu [-571]*